One of the basic properties of music is being a language, unlike any other language, yet a language. Else neither composition, nor

-Software aimed at playing something may be written in several programming languages, text-based and visual.
-Depending
+Software devised for playing something can be written in several programming languages, text-based and visual, simple and complex,

 on the language, a software program may be compiled or interpreted.